The Brian\c{c}on-Skoda theorem for pseudo-rational and Du Bois singularities and uniformity in excellent rings: Introduction

 \subsection{History of this paper and strategy of the proof}

 This paper came out of \cite{EpsteinMcDonaldRGSchwede} as an attempt to find a \myBrianconSkoda theorem for the Hironaka-closure in characteristic zero.
-The starting point was \cite{LipmanTeissierPseudoRational}, wherein Lipman-Teissier showed that if $h \in \overline{J^n}$ (for $J = f_1, \dots, f_n$), then the \Cech class $[{h \over f_1 \cdots f_n}]$ is zero in $H^n_J(\myR\Gamma(Y, \cO_Y))$ where $Y$ is the normalized blowup of $J$.
+The starting point was \cite{LipmanTeissierPseudoRational}, where Lipman-Teissier showed that if $h \in \overline{J^n}$ for $J = (f_1, \dots, f_n)$, then the \Cech class $[{h \over f_1 \cdots f_n}]$ is zero in $H^n_J(\myR\Gamma(Y, \cO_Y))$ where $Y$ is the normalized blowup of $J$.
 As Koszul homology limits to local cohomology, we began by trying to show the stronger statement that $h \mapsto 0 \in H_0\big(\operatorname{Kos}(\underline{f}, \myR \Gamma(Y, \cO_Y))\big)$; indeed for small values of $n$ this is easy to see quite explicitly, and we were able to prove it in general.
-We then tried generalizing this to powers of ideals using the Eagon-Northcott complex associated to the matrix which computes a resolution of $R/J^k$ when $J$ is generated by a regular sequence.
-Again for small values of $n$ or $k$, we were able to show the result directly, and computer experimentation in Macaulay2 (\cite{M2}) suggested it worked in even more cases, but this complex proved to be quite unwieldy to work with by hand.
-Keller VandeBogert then suggested we use the Buchsbaum-Eisenbud complex \cite{BuchsbaumEisenbudFreeRes} instead and pointed us towards the thesis of Hema Srinivasan \cite{Srinivasan.Thesis,SrinivasanDGA} for an introduction to its properties.
-With this perspective, we were able to show our main theorem by a direct computation of the double complex $L^k(\underline{f}) \otimes \myR\Gamma(Y, \cO_Y)$.
-Finally, we discovered our less computational proof.
+Replacing the Koszul complex with a Buchsbaum-Eisenbud complex (or equivalently an Eagon-Northcott complex) we obtained our main result by a direct computation of the double complex $L^k(\underline{f}) \otimes \myR\Gamma(Y, \cO_Y)$.
+Finally, we discovered our less computational proof of the main theorem, also compare with \cite[Proof of Theorem B]{LazarsfeldLee.LocalSyzygiesOfMultiplierIdeals}. {The proof of the main application came after we realized that our result yielded a short proof that $\mathrm{T}(R) \neq 0$ assuming the existence of regular alterations. }